JadeHoang/parallel_comp/README.md

 ```

-Or these function could be simply loaded in the Console:
+Or these functions could be simply loaded in the Console:
 ```
 Rcpp::sourceCpp('file_name.cpp')
 ```